HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### Including as little code as possible directly in HTML

 The practice of inlining JavaScript and CSS directly in HTML can bloat HTML files and potentially harm overall performance and sustainability, as well as security.
-This issue is particularly prevalent in websites built with Content Management Systems (CMS) and those implementing the <a hreflang="en" href="https://web.dev/articles/extract-critical-css">Critical CSS method</a>.
+This issue is particularly prevalent in websites built with Content Management Systems (CMS) and those implementing the [Critical CSS method](https://web.dev/articles/extract-critical-css).

 The importance of the <a hreflang="en" href="https://meiert.com/en/blog/what-happened-to-separation-of-concerns/">separation of concerns</a> (HTML, CSS, and JavaScript) cannot be understated as also touched upon earlier in this chapter.
 While CSS can't defer or asynchronously load assets like JavaScript that would be render-blocking (without reliance on JavaScript itself), it still retains the same key benefit of being able to cache such assets.
 In doing so, a large library of CSS styles can be re-used among many pages without having to be re-downloaded.